 As the weeks go on, more unofficial visitors will trickle in, culminating in a junior day in April.
 The spring game also will be a key recruiting weekend for the 2019 class.

 How much impact could an early Owen Pappoe commit make on other 5* Recruits to consider Nebraska seriously?

 — Jeff Lewis (@Mobilfarmersmkt) February 19, 2018

-We had an update in our notebook last week about 5-star outside linebacker Owen Pappoe, who is the top-ranked outside linebacker and No. 7 overall prospect in the 2019 class.
-He will indeed be taking an official visit to Nebraska during the fall.
-It’s safe to assume Nebraska still owns a spot in the top-3 list that Pappoe released in November.
+We had an update in our notebook last week about 5-star outside linebacker Owen Pappoe, who is the top-ranked outside linebacker and No. 7 prospect in the 2019 class.
+He will take an official visit to Nebraska during the fall.
+It is safe to assume Nebraska still owns a spot in the top-3 list that Pappoe released in November.

 Pappoe attends Grayson High School in Loganville, Ga., the same program that produced current Huskers linebackers Mohamed Barry and Breon Dixon.
 And Pappoe threw lighter fluid on the proverbial fire Monday with this tweet:

 Like I have been saying, Nebraska will be very much in play for Pappoe.